-The term “stem cell” by itself can be misleading.
-In fact, there are many different types of stem cells, each with very different potential to treat disease.
+The first thing to know about stem cells is that there is not just one kind, in fact, there are many different types of stem cells, each with very different potential to treat disease.

 By definition, all stem cells: